 General Layout Includes the development of a new consolidated passenger and baggage processing facility with a two-level building and support roadway/curbside system.
 All existing gates are replaced with two new contact gate concourses and centralized security checkpoint and concessions core.
 Arrivals building will be repurposed as a ground transportation center and will also provide area for airport administrative offices on the second level.
-Advantages Disadvantages → Provides adequate additional facilities for all Higher capital costs, with substantial new facilities and a reconfigured GTC/administrative building terminal requirements → Consolidates the security checkpoint and → Highly difficult construction phasing with impact improves TSA staffing to passenger and tenant activity + Enables a new central FIS facility below an → Two concourses will result in duplication of expanded security checkpoint concessions and operational functions → Provides passenger access to all post-security → Increases walking distances between gates and facilities, services, and concessions parking garages → Maximizes flexibility and future expandability for airline gate utilization and operations → Combines split facilities for the ticketing and arrivals halls (reduces passenger confusion) Eliminates the overly complex roadway layout → Provides an expanded area for airport administrative offices → Provides a new GTC to house all ground transportation functions
+Advantages Disadvantages Provides adequate additional facilities for all terminal requirements Consolidates the security checkpoint and improves TSA staffing Enables a new central FIS facility below an expanded security checkpoint Provides passenger access to all post-security facilities, services, and concessions Maximizes flexibility and future expandability for airline gate utilization and operations Combines split facilities for the ticketing and arrivals halls (reduces passenger confusion) Eliminates the overly complex roadway layout Provides an expanded area for airport administrative offices Provides a new GTC to house all ground transportation functions → Higher capital costs, with substantial new facilities and a reconfigured GTC/administrative building → Highly difficult construction phasing with impact to passenger and tenant activity → Two concourses will result in duplication of concessions and operational functions → Increases walking distances between gates and parking garages